First Battle of Marengo: Result

 With Grenier's division, most of the cavalry, and all of the artillery, Moreau tried to get through the mountains but was prevented by the insurgents.
 Instead he moved west to Asti on 18 May 1799 and then circled south of Turin.
 He ensured that a convoy from Rivoli and Pinerolo made it across the Mont Cenis Pass.
 However, he failed to secure a mass of artillery in the Turin arsenal.
 With about 10,000 men, Moreau marched south to Cherasco and Cuneo.
 Turning east to Mondovì, the French found that the rebels had captured Ceva.
 With Emmanuel Grouchy commanding a flank guard, the French column wended its way through the mountains to Loano on 6 June, from which they shipped their artillery to Genoa.
 Grenier's troops reached Genoa around 12 June.
 Historian Ramsay Weston Phipps compared this circuitous march to the movements of "a frightened hen".

 Suvorov's army crossed to the north bank of the Po and was in Chivasso by 25 May 1799.
 The Allied army drove the French from Turin into the citadel on 27 May and seized a large number of heavy cannons in the arsenal.
 These weapons would soon help the Austrians reduce the French garrisons of Alessandria, Tortona and other places.
 Heinrich von Bellegarde's Austrian corps marched from Switzerland to the area of Alessandria, replacing Suvorov's troops.

+A month after the first battle of Marengo, the Second Battle of Marengo (20 June) would occur here, a minor setback for the Allies.
+It happened literally alongside the Battle of the Trebbia (17–20 June).